cinnData/MLearning/Examples/[ML-08E] Example - Handwritten digit recognition.md

 Out[12]: DecisionTreeClassifier(max_leaf_nodes=128)
 ```

+We calculate the accuracy on both training and test data.
+The accuracy can be a good way to evaluate this model, since the data set is quite balanced and we don't have any preference for a particular digit.

 ```
 In [13]: round(treeclf.score(X_train, y_train), 3), round(treeclf.score(X_test, y_test), 3)
 Out[13]: (0.812, 0.8)
 ```

+The accuracy is poor, in particular if we think on using the model to scan zipcodes (five digits).
+Even if the tree is big, we don't find evidence of overfitting.

 ## Q5.
 Random forest classifier

+Maintaining the specification for the tree size, we try first a random forest classifier with 10 trees.

 ```
 In [14]: from sklearn.ensemble import RandomForestClassifier